rtc11/buildk/README.md

 - [ ] Shared cache
   * Build once on one machine, share the result in the cloud
 - [ ] Platform libs must be configurable (e.g. junit or kotlin-std:1.9.22)
+  - [x] Kotlin std
+  - [ ] Test libs
 - [x] Tests are automatically found
 - [x] Manually create build-tree based on project package/imports
-- [ ] Resolve cyclic project package structure
 - [ ] KSP (kotlin compiler plugin) must be implemented in kotlin.
 Used for generating smarter build-trees
-- [x] Support repositories
+- [x] Configurable repositories
 - [ ] Add init command for setting up basic project
-- [ ] Kotlinc must be first looked up in manifest before trying to look for env-vars and default locations
+- [x] Kotlinc must be first looked up in manifest before trying to look for env-vars and default locations
-- [ ] When downloading deps and transitive deps fails, the imported dependency is cached and no transitive will be wodnloaded again
+- [x] When downloading deps and transitive deps fails, the imported dependency is cached and no transitive will be wodnloaded again
-- [ ] Check out crossbeam
+- [ ] Use crossbeam for concurrency downloads?
+- [ ] Use Rayon for parallel compilation?
-- [ ] Check out ripgrep
+- [ ] Use ripgrep for lexing/ksp/avl/build-tree?
+- [ ] Use prodash instead of stdout?